AvasDream/Kakuro-online/README.md

 Run Kakuro-backend to install dependecys.
 This build will fail because

 of the missing `log4j2.xml` file.
 This will also take a while!

+*After* the error message, CTRL + C out of the process.

 `cd /usr/src && bash setup.sh`